Best Sapper Competition 2024

-U.S. Army Soldier dawns his protective mask before engaging targets with an M2A1 machine gun, as part of a stress shoot on day 3 of the 2024 Best Sapper Competition, at Ft.
-Leonard Wood, Mo, April 21st 2024.
-Sappers are the most elite of the Combat Engineers, and this competition brings the best from across the Army to test their skills and physical endurance over a grueling three days of continuous events.
+U.S. Army Sappers evacuate a mock casualty in a during the 2024 Best Sapper Competition at Ft.
+Leonard Wood, Mo, Apr.
+19, 2024.
+Sappers are the most elite of the Combat Engineers, and this competition brings the best from across the Army to test their skills and physical endurance over a grueling four days of continuous events.
 (U.S. Army Photo by Lekendrick Stallworth)

 |Date Taken: